Intrauterine Devices (IUDs): Insertion, Benefits, Risks, and Latest Advances

 IUDs are compact plastic T-shaped contraceptive devices that are put inside the uterus to prevent pregnancy.
 These are the most commonly used types of long-acting reversible contraceptives (LARCs), which offer effective contraception with minimal maintenance.
 IUDs are significantly less likely to fail than other methods.
 After insertion, a woman doesn’t have to worry about birth control until it’s time to replace it, as an IUD can be effective for 3 to 12 years.

-The growing availability of hormonal contraceptives in emerging markets, driven by expanding healthcare infrastructure and improving economic conditions in North America, is fueling the market growth for hormonal contraceptives in the region.
-The United States and Canada dominate the market share, supported by advanced healthcare systems, extensive research and development activities, and high consumer spending on healthcare products.
-According to Polaris Market Research, the global hormonal contraceptive market size was valued at USD 16.73 billion in 2023.
-The industry is expected to upsurge from USD 17.45 billion in 2024 to USD 24.60 billion by 2032, recording a CAGR of 4.4% during 2024-2032.
+According to our latest assessment, the global hormonal contraceptive market size was valued at USD 32.5 billion in 2024.
+The industry is expected to grow to USD 69 billion by 2034, recording a CAGR of 7.90% during 2025-2034.
+The growing availability of hormonal contraceptives in emerging markets, driven by expanding healthcare infrastructure and improving economic conditions, is fueling the market growth for hormonal contraceptives.
+The U.S. and Canada dominate the market share, supported by advanced healthcare systems, extensive research and development activities, and high consumer spending on healthcare products.

 IUD insertion can be performed at any time during the menstrual cycle in a healthcare provider’s office, provided the woman is not pregnant.
 However, the uterus position and the depth of the uterine cavity must be considered before insertion.
 Removal is also simple and can be done at any time.